-Notes on areas of likely features of style and content

-Note: Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
+Question Answer Marks 1(b) Notes on areas of likely features of style and content 15 Note: Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
 Candidates should write with a degree of control and clarity.
 While it is important to strive for accuracy of terms, the effective application of relevant evaluative/analytical skills is more important than a mere surface correctness of terminology.

-Candidates may comment on the following features of a radio interview:

-- the use of a question and answer structure, along with the presenter making observations for the benefit of the listeners - a relatively high degree of fluency, suitable for a radio programme - the use of stress for emphasis - the use of deictic terms: this; here - the recounting of the narrative regarding how one water sample was collected.
+Candidates may comment on the following features of the conversation: the use of cooperative turn-taking a high level of supportive feedback or back channelling (yeah) some non-fluency features including pauses and overlaps the use of stress for emphasis the use of like as a filler the recounting of a narrative (i.e. sleeping in the common room) the repeated use of first person singular (i) and plural (we) frequent use of declaratives the use of simile (e.g. like a bubble).
 Weaker answers may show only partial understanding or vague awareness of such features.